01 of 20

 Cinderella Castle at Night

-Pictures of the most exclusive overnight stay in Disney World.
+The Cinderella Castle Suite is the most exclusive overnight stay in Disney World.

 It's richly furnished, but you can't stay here at any price.
 An overnight stay in the heart of the Magic Kingdom is by invitation only.
 But you can tour it when you peek at these Cinderella Castle Suite pictures.
 (For a fabulous place you can reserve by the night, see Top 10 Disney Resorts and Best Budget Orlando Hotels.